cheejiayuan512/scdfxibm/README.md

 ## Live demo

-Alternatively, You can find a live web demo of our ChatBot to test [here](second url)
+Alternatively, You can find a live web demo of our ChatBot to test [here!](https://watson-voice-bot-20200614030738831.mybluemix.net/)

 ## Built with